 Analytics: If you want to know how many people have visited your website or you’d like to know the most popular pages of your website, open the Analytics page that you’ll find in your WP dashboard.
 To be honest, WordPress analytics is not as sophisticated as Google Analytics.

 Subdomain: Your WordPress website will be reachable via subdomain.
 If you want to use/map a custom domain, you should purchase a paid subscription plan.
 WordPress.com plans are costlier compared to the shared hosting plans.

 Ads: Free WordPress.com websites display ads.
 The only way to get rid of the advertisements is to upgrade your account.

 Plugins: You can’t install SEO, translation, gallery, analytics, contact form, or any other plugin on your website.

-Monetization: As you’re not allowed to edit theme or install a plugin, you won’t be able to insert scripts that display advertisements on your website e.g. Adsense, Media.net, etc.
+Monetization: As you’re not allowed to edit the theme or install a plugin, you won’t be able to place scripts that display advertisements on your website e.g. Adsense, Media.net, etc.

 Customization: Only paid users are allowed to add custom CSS code to their website.
 Why this is a drawback?
 Imagine you want to change the color of the text or hyperlink.
 If the theme doesn’t have an option to change the color of a hyperlink, text, etc, the only way you can change the color is by adding a custom CSS code.
 Also, as you’re not allowed to install a page builder plugin or any other plugin that adds a new feature to your website, you won’t be able to heavily customize your website.